robx/puzzles-24h/README.md

 the 2014 24 Hours Puzzle Championship.
 The idea is to give other authors the option of reusing the templates in the future.

-See [puzzlespdf] for a link to the resulting puzzle booklet.
+See this [blog post][puzzlespdf] for a link to the resulting puzzle booklet.

 Overview
 --------